 It’s not just kids who will be introduced to a new community of friends, it’s also parents.
-Already, I’ve met some lovely parents during kindergarten orientation.
-I’ve also started thinking about volunteering at the school as well as contributing via the P&C.
+I met some lovely parents during kindergarten orientation and ended up volunteering at the school as well as contributing via the P&C.

 Here’s some tips from my readers on getting involved and meeting new parents

 - Drop off and pick up you will get to know the mums and dads who are there doing the same.
 Your child will make friends and you will quickly get to know those mums.
 Be prepared for the never ending stream of birthday parties.
 I was surprised how many invited the whole class…but it makes sense I guess since and is a good way to meet parents.
 I enjoy volunteering but had to give up home reading as my baby got too heavy for the carrier.
 I also did in class reading groups and this was great for getting to know the class and them to know who you are.
 It’s lovely when the kids know you and come up to talk to you.
 Also, there will be plenty if opportunities to attend school events, etc. Try to do this as much as you can.
 I’ve been so impressed with all the great things the school does with the kids. ( (Janice O)

 - Volunteer for canteen once a term if you can.
 There are also numerous and ongoing opportunities to volunteer to help in class (reading, maths group, etc) so try to help out if work allows as this is a great way to see your child in the school environment and to also meet the other kids.
 Arrange kinder play dates in the local park after school and get everyone to bring a plate – great way to get to know the other parents.
 (Emma B)